Reyhaneesmailizadeh/SLOTMFound/README.md

-##  MS-Diagnosis-Using-Novel-Foundation-Multimodal-and-SLO-images
+##  SLOTMFound: Foundation-Based Diagnosis of Multiple Sclerosis Using Retinal SLO Imaging and OCT Thickness-maps.

-Official repo for [MS Diagnosis Using Novel Foundation Multimodal and-SLO images], which is based on [MAE](https://github.com/facebookresearch/mae):
+Official repo for [SLOTMFound: Foundation-Based Diagnosis of Multiple Sclerosis Using Retinal SLO Imaging and OCT Thickness-maps], which is based on [MAE](https://github.com/facebookresearch/mae):

 Please contact 	**reyhaneh.esmailizadeh.ut@gmail.com** if you have questions.

 ### Key features

-- ThickFound is the RetFound-Fundus, which is fine-tuned on 1469 thickness maps with self-supervised learning
+- TMFound is the RetFound-Fundus, which is fine-tuned on 1469 thickness maps with self-supervised learning
-- ThickFound has been validated in MS disease detection tasks
+- TMFound has been validated in MS disease detection tasks
-- ThickFound can be efficiently adapted to customised tasks
+- TMFound can be efficiently adapted to customised tasks

 - SLOFound is the RetFound-Fundus, which is fine-tuned on 203 SLO images with self-supervised learning
 - SLOFound has been validated in MS disease detection tasks